ShorelineCrypto/nengcoin/doc/android_mining_Userland_arm64/ubuntu/README.md

   Try to find how much cpu threads you have on the phone, for quad core phone, 8 cpu threads were found

-### optional - screen command to run cheeta
+### optional - "screen" command to run cheetah_cpuminer

-  screen is useful linux command for background running in linux, you can start screen session job in the phone and log out.
+"screen" is useful linux command for background running in linux, you can start screen session job in the phone and log out.
 When you re-login into phone, you can re-attach the screen session with a command.
 Useful keyboards commands to be remembered:
 ####  start a screen session: type "screen" command in linux terminal
 ####  detach screen: Ctrl-A-D
 ####  re-attach screen: type "screen -r" command
 ####  re-attach specfic screen session when multiple sessions are running (say 3145.pts-1.localhost session):  screen -r 31